Aboriginal and Torres Strait Islander people

 Aboriginal Community Plan

-With a high commitment to consultation, the Aboriginal Community Plan 2012-2015 highlights the needs of the Aboriginal and Torres Strait Islander community within the City of Lake Macquarie Local Government Area (LGA).
+With a high commitment to consultation, the Aboriginal Community Plan 2012-2015 highlights the needs of the Aboriginal and Torres Strait Islander community within the City of Lake Macquarie Local Government Area (LGA) and is currently under review.

 View the Aboriginal Community Plan to learn the priority issues raised from Aboriginal and Torres Strait Islander community members and organisations.